ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ![ControlClick WinAPI Functions](controlclick-winapi.png)

 First call to `PostMessageW` has a `WM_LBUTTONDOWN` input parameter.
-It allows to emulate mouse button down action.
+It allows to simulate mouse button down action.
 Second call has a `WM_LBUTTONUP` parameter for mouse up emulation correspondingly.

 The `ControlClick` function works very unreliably with minimized DirectX windows.
 Some of tested applications just ignore this emulation of mouse actions.
 Other applications process these actions only after an activation of their windows.
 This behavior looks like a limitation of the Windows messaging mechanism that is used by `ControlClick` function.